<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="true">http://anarchy101.org/2986/what-do-anarchists-think-about-death</guid>
+<guid isPermaLink="true">https://anarchy101.org/24360/what-does-trust-mean-to-you</guid>

 </item>